-Matters which cause offence can, and frequently do, differ from person to person and are largely subjective in their nature.
-There can be no guarantee that programmes will be free from material that some audience members may consider to be offensive, but which does not cause 'undue offence' (which is prohibited by the Code).
-However, while still subjective, undue offence can be considered to be programme material that, taking into account contextual factors such as editorial justification and the public interest, amongst others, could still be regarded as having crossed a line that has resulted in an individual or group of individuals being unduly offended i.e. programme material which has caused serious or widespread offence.3
+However, while still subjective, undue offence can be considered to be programme material that, taking into account contextual factors such as editorial justification and the public interest, amongst others, could still be regarded as having crossed a line that has resulted in an individual or group of individuals being caused to suffer serious or widespread offence, beyond what can reasonably be justified.3

 Harm is less subjective.
 Harmful material is material that may cause mental, psychological or physical harm.
 Individuals should not be harmed by programme material and the Code aims to prevent harm to viewers and listeners, in particular children.
+While parents and guardians have primary responsibility for content that children access on television and / or radio, broadcasters can, in order to prevent harm to children, support the parent / guardian relationship with their child / children by scheduling responsibly and through general compliance with this Code.